 number of test suites developed for ITU-T Recommendations from 2008 to 2021

-What value do ITU-T’s Recommendations add or have significant impact on the ITU Membership?
+What value do ITU-T’s Recommendations add or have impact on the ITU Membership?

 number of unique downloads by Recommendation from 2008 to 2021

 number of ITU-T Recommendations incorporated or adopted by other standardization organizations from 2008 to 2021number of standards essential patents first in ITU-T Recommendations from 2008 to 2021

-number of ITU-T Recommendations cited in the press from 2000 to 2021

-number of ITU-T Recommendations cited in[, or used for development of,] Member States' laws and regulations as of 2021

 number of ITU-T Recommendations, Guidelines and Reports with policy or regulatory implications between 2008 to 2021

 number of ITU-T Recommendations cited in Sector Members’ press releases and documentation from 2008 to 2021

-[comparable numbers to the above for other SDOs, including but not limited to ISO, IEC, IEEE, IETF, and 3GPP]

 number of ITU-T Recommendations adopted and implemented fully or partially by industry from 2008 to 2021

 How does ITU-T cooperate and coordinate with other standardization organizations?